Emmerson-Miranda/XSLTUnit/README.md

 ![Structure example](./images/project_structure.png)

-By default all the files (XSLT, XSD and XMLs) will be under *src/main/resources* folder and can be organized in folders.
+By default all the files (XSLT, XSD and XMLs) will be under *src/main/resources* folder and can be organized in folders as you need.

 ### Analizing results